threefoldtech/zos/docs/tasks/healthcheck.md

 ## Configuration

 - Name: `healthcheck`
-- Schedule: Every 20 mins.
+- Schedule: Every 15 mins.

 ## Details

+- `cacheCheck`:
-- Check if the node cache disk is usable or not by trying to write some data to it.
+   Check if the node cache disk is usable or not by trying to write some data to it.
 If it failed, it set the Readonly flag.
+- `networkCheck`:
+   Check if the node can connect to the grid services chain, relay, hub, graphql, ...

 ## Result Sample